Alpakinator/wt-aircraft-performance-calculator/README.md

 Pre-calculated aircraft performance files of aircraft in War Thunder.
 They will be visualized as graphs at [**wtapc.org**][1].
 Currently those are files with:

-* Engine power of all piston engine aircraft in War Thunder from -4km to 20km altitude(100% and WEP).
+* Engine power of all piston engine aircraft in War Thunder from -4km to 20km altitude(military power and WEP).
 * Empty mass, fuel mass and armament mass of all piston engine aircraft.
 * Names of flight-model files and ingame names of all piston engine aircraft.